Garmin Montana 680 Review

-$550 is expensive and one of the downsides of this device.
+This device is expensive.
 Even though it has many great features, it doesn't have that many more features than many of the more reasonably priced units.
-Overall, it's a great unit with a very high price tag.
+Overall, it's a great unit, just one that carries a very high price tag.

 The Montana 680 is a powerful handheld device.
 It scored high in all categories but lost points for its large design and high price tag.